datavis-tech/reactive-model/README.md

    * an array of property name strings.

 Adds the given reactive function to the data dependency graph.

+Whenever any public property used as an input to a reactive function is set, the [`digest()`](#digest) function is automatically scheduled to be invoked on the next animation frame.

 The motivation behind setting it up this way is: